um-acs/acs_docs/docs/pegasus/README.rst

 Pegasus user guides
 ====================

-The Pegasus cluster has been upgraded to CentOS 7.
+The Pegasus cluster has been upgraded to Rocky Linux 8.

 If you encounter issues running your jobs, let our IDSC cluster support team know via email to `IDSC team (hpc@ccs.miami.edu) <mailto:hpc@ccs.miami.edu>`_ .